 - Abdominal Cavity Inflation: The abdominal cavity is inflated with CO2 to create room to perform the procedure comfortably.

-- Tube Insertion: The surgeon introduces a calibration tube (called Bougie) through your mouth to properly size your newly sleeve-shaped stomach.
+- Tube Insertion: The surgeon introduces a calibration tube (called a Bougie) through your mouth to properly size your newly sleeve-shaped stomach.

 VSG qualification and requirements